 Additional blood tests will establish baseline levels that will be monitored for abnormalities while you are taking a biologic.
 Baseline tests typically include:

-There are several different types of biologic drugs that are used in the treatment of spondylitis.
+Several types of biologic drugs are used in the treatment of spondylitis.
 The method of administration, dosage, and scheduling can vary depending on the drug.
-Your rheumatologist and health care team will discuss the proper usage for any biologic drug recommended for you.
+Your rheumatologist and health care team will discuss the proper usage of any biologic drug recommended for you.

 Biologic drugs consist of complex proteins that cannot be effectively absorbed in the digestive system if taken orally.
-Currently, they must be taken by intravenous (IV) infusion or subcutaneous injection.
+Currently, they must be taken by IV infusion or subcutaneous (under the skin) injection.

 IV infusions are given in a clinical setting by health care providers through a needle inserted into a vein.
 Subcutaneous injections are self-administered at home using prefilled syringes and auto-injectors that release the drug under the skin.
-If you will self-inject your biologic at home, make sure your doctor or nurse gives you training on how and where to inject.
+If you’re going to self-inject your biologic at home, make sure your doctor or nurse gives you training on how and where to inject.
 Ask as many questions as you need to.
-You should be able to do your first self-injection at the clinic with their supervision.
+You should be able to do your first self-injection at the clinic, supervised by your health care provider.

-Read more about intravenous infusion vs. subcutaneous self-injection.
+Read more about intravenous infusion versus subcutaneous self-injection.